TheMulti0/DuckSharp/README.md

 ## Getting Started

 ### Requirements
-DuckSharp targets .NET Standard 1.1 - so your project **must**.
+DuckSharp targets .NET Standard 1.1 - so your project **must** be compatible with it.
 See [Microsoft's guide on .NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).

 ### Installation
 DuckSharp can be installed from [NuGet](https://www.nuget.org/packages/TheMulti0.DuckSharp/). <br />